Coherent Source Subsampling: A Data-Driven Strategy for Restoring Causal-Acausal Symmetry in Ambient Seismic Wavefield Correlations: Open Research Section

 \section{Open Research Section}

 Waveform data used in this study can be obtained from the IRIS EarthScope Data Management Center (\href{https://ds.iris.edu/ds/nodes/dmc/}{https://ds.iris.edu/ds/nodes/dmc/}) through the FDSN dataselect service (\href{http://service.iris.edu/fdsnws/dataselect/1/}{http://service.iris.edu/fdsnws/dataselect/1/}).
-The dataset includes recordings from the United States National Seismic Network (network code US)~\cite{USArray}.
-All codes developed as part of this work will be made publicly available after the manuscript undergoes peer review.
+The dataset includes recordings from the CCSE array (network code TO)~\citep{ccse2015} and United States National Seismic Network (network code US)~\citep{USArray}.
+The codes developed for this study are included as a ZIP archive in the filetype ``Dataset" for peer review and will be made publicly available upon publication.